Proceedings of the British Academy

 Why edit a themed volume?

 Publishing in Proceedings of the British Academy offers the combined advantages of publication in a distinct book and publication in an established series.
 Each volume has its own ISBN number and is available to buy separately, yet each paper is citable as being part of a series with a tradition of excellence dating back over 100 years.
-Proceedings volumes are published in a traditional high-quality print format (marketed and distributed worldwide by Oxford University Press), but they are also included within British Academy Publications Online.
+Proceedings volumes are published in a traditional high-quality print format (marketed and distributed worldwide by Oxford University Press), but they are also included within British Academy Scholarship Online.
 (List of recent Proceedings volumes)

 Editing a themed volume is a serious commitment, but it offers a lot of freedom and responsibility to the Editor(s) of the volume.
 What we can offer you is a dedicated themed volume on the topic of your choice, with your name on the cover in one of the most prestigious series in the humanities and social sciences.